Dexalot/dexalot-docs/docs/PortfolioBridgeSub.md

 | ---- | ---- | ----------- |
 | _xfer | struct IPortfolio.XFER | XFER message |

 #### returns

 | Name | Type | Description |
 | ---- | ---- | ----------- |
 | [0] | bool | bool  True if the transfer can be executed immediately, false if it is delayed |

 ### getTokenId

 Retruns the symbolId used the subnet given the targetChainId

-_it uses the defaultTargetChain instead of srcChainId
-                When sending from Mainnet to Subnet we send out the symbolId of the sourceChain.
+**Dev notes:** _it uses the defaultTargetChain instead of srcChainId When sending from Mainnet to Subnet we send out the symbolId of the sourceChain.
 USDC => USDC1337 Because the subnet needs to know about different ids from different mainnets.
-                When sending messages Subnet to Mainnet, it resolves it back to the symbolId the mainnet expects_
+When sending messages Subnet to Mainnet, it resolves it back to the symbolId the target chain expects_

 ```solidity
 function getTokenId(bytes32 _symbol) internal view returns (bytes32)